Kotlin/kotlinx.coroutines/docs/topics/coroutines-flow.md

 Collecting a hot flow doesn't complete by itself, so you must [cancel the collecting coroutines](#cancel-hot-flows) when you no longer need them.

 > A hot flow doesn't have a close or cancel operation.
-> Canceling collection only stops that subscriber from collecting.
+> Canceling collection only stops the corresponding subscriber from collecting.
 > To stop new emissions, cancel the coroutine or scope that produces values for the hot flow.
 >
 {style="note"}